Pinnacle Mountain (Washington)

 Pinnacle Mountain is an 8400. ft granitic multi-peak massif located in the Chelan Mountains, in Chelan County of Washington state.
-The mountain is situated in Glacier Peak Wilderness of the North Cascades, on land managed by Wenatchee National Forest.
-Fred Beckey's Cascade Alpine Guide has the elevation of the highest pinnacle as 8,402 feet.
-Pinnacle Mountain ranks as the fourth-highest peak in the Chelan Mountains, and 75th-highest summit in Washington state.
-Its nearest higher neighbor is Saska Peak, 1.9 mi to the southeast, and Emerald Peak is positioned 2.25 mi to the east-southeast.
+The mountain is situated in the Glacier Peak Wilderness of the North Cascades, on land managed by Wenatchee National Forest.
+Pinnacle Mountain ranks as the fourth-highest peak in the Chelan Mountains, and 77th-highest summit in Washington state.
+The nearest higher neighbor is Saska Peak, 1.9 mi to the southeast, and Emerald Peak is positioned 2.25 mi to the east-southeast.
 Precipitation runoff from the peak drains into the Entiat River and Chelan River drainage basins.

 Climate

-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
-As a result, the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+Weather fronts coming off the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach the North Cascades, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
+As a result, the North Cascades experience high precipitation, especially during the winter months in the form of snowfall.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.